luismeyer95/regex_engine/README.md

 # regex_engine
-A simplified regex engine made in C++.
-Implements a non-deterministic finite automaton (NFA) using recursive descent parsing and matches strings by traversing the structure.
+A simplified regex engine made in C++, heavily inspired from Denis Kyashif's implementation (https://deniskyashif.com/2019/02/17/implementing-a-regular-expression-engine/).
+Builds a non-deterministic finite automaton (NFA) using recursive-descent parsing and matches strings by traversing it.
 The following symbols are implemented: '^' '$' '|' '.' '*' '?' '+' '\' [[^]set of characters] {quantifier range}